 China's insurance regulatory regime is undergoing significant changes.
 Some of these changes and the further development of regulations applicable to us may result in additional restrictions on our activities or more intensive competition in this industry.
-For example, under the Provisions for the Supervision and Administration of Professional Insurance Agencies and the Provisions for the Supervision and Administration of Insurance Brokerages adopted on September 18, 2009, insurance agencies and brokerage companies are required to increase their guaranty deposit, which generally cannot be withdrawn without the CIRC's approval, when they open any new branches.
-Furthermore, pursuant to the 2013 Draft for Comments on Decision on Revising the Provisions for the Supervision and Administration of Professional Insurance Agencies and the Draft for Comments on Decision on Revising the Provisions for the Supervision and Administration of Insurance Brokerage, the minimum registered capital requirements for insurance agencies and brokeragesmay be further increased substantially.
+For example, pursuant to the Decision on Revising the Regulatory Provisions on Professional Insurance Agencies and the Decision on Revising the Regulatory Provisions on promulgated on April 27, 2013, the minimum registered capital requirements for insurance agencies and brokerages increased substantially.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation."
-Such increase would reduce the amount of cash available for other business purposes.
-In addition, according to the Insurance Law amended on February 28, 2009, soleproprietor insurance agencies are now allowed.
+This increase reduced the amount of cash available for other business purposes.
+In addition, according to the Insurance Law amended on February 28, 2009, sole-proprietor insurance agencies are now allowed.
 According to the Opinions on Improving Sales Agent Management System and Opinions on Encouraging and Supporting the Healthy Development of Private Investment issued by the CIRC on September 20, 2010 and June 15, 2012, respectively, insurance companies are encouraged to establish exclusive sales agencies or insurance sales companies and all types of capital, including foreign capital and capital from the private sectors are encouraged to invest in large scale insurance agencies and insurance sales companies.
 Furthermore, the CIRC promulgated the Circular on Supporting the Specialized Operation of Automobile Companies' Insurance Intermediary Business which encouraged automobile companies to establish insurance agencies or insurance brokerage companies, or to outsource their insurance business to professional insurance agencies or brokerage companies.
 These changes may lead to greater competition among insurance agencies.
-Such development of regulations could materially and adversely affect our business and results of operations.
+Furthermore, according to the Draft to Solicit Opinions on the Administration of Professional Insurance Intermediary Business of Life Insurance Companies, insurance companies may not be allowed to cooperate with any professional insurance intermediary company which has represented more than three life insurance companies.
+If the provision were to be officially promulgated, our life insurance business operations and growth outlook could be materially and adversely affected.